Automorphisms of Locally Compact Groups, Symbolic Dynamics and the Scale Function: Structure Theorems

-\begin{theorem} Let $T$ be an expansive automorphism of an l.c.t.d. group $\mathcal{G}$.
-The system falls into one of the two following categories. \begin{enumerate} \item $\mathcal{G}_c = \mathcal{G}$ in which case $(\mathcal{G}, T)$ is topologically conjugate to the product of a full-shift on a finite alphabet and a permutation of a countable coset space where the subgroup coset is fixed by the permutation and every other coset has a finite orbit. \item $\mathcal{G}_c \neq \mathcal{G}$ in which case $(\mathcal{G}, T)$ is topologically conjugate to the product of a full-shift on a finite alphabet, a permutation of a countable coset space where the subgroup coset is fixed by the permutation and every other coset has a finite orbit and a totally wandering countable state Markov shift. \end{enumerate} \end{theorem}
+\begin{theorem} Let $T$ be an automorphism of the l.c.t.d. group $\mathcal{G}$ and $\mathcal{H}$ be a compact, open subgroup whose coset partition is memoryless. \begin{enumerate} \item If the points with compact $T$-orbit closure are dense in $\mathcal{G}$ then $(\Sigma_{\mathcal{G}/\mathcal{H}}, \sigma)$ is topologically conjugate to the product of a full-shift on a finite alphabet and a permutation of a countable discrete set where every orbit is finite. \item If the points with compact $T$-orbit closure are not dense in $\mathcal{G}$ then $(\Sigma_{\mathcal{G}/\mathcal{H}}, \sigma)$ is topologically conjugate to the product of a full-shift on a finite alphabet and an essentially wandering countable state Markov shift. \end{enumerate} \end{theorem}